 1. Rapid Mix Production of Nanoscale Hydroxyapatite

+Preparation of calcium and phosphorus solutions to prepare 5 g of nanoscale hydroxyapatite using a calcium to phosphorus molar ratio of 1.67.

-Add 3.705 g of calcium hydroxide to 500 mL distilled water and stir on a magnetic stirrer plate for 1 h at 400 rpm.
+Add 3.705 g of calcium hydroxide to 500 mL deionized water and stir on a magnetic stirrer plate for 1 h at 400 rpm.

-In a separate beaker, dissolve 3.459 g of phosphoric acid (85%) in 250 mL distilled water
+In a separate beaker, dissolve 3.459 g of phosphoric acid (85%) in 250 mL deionized water.

-Pour the phosphorus solution into the stirring calcium hydroxide suspension at a rate of approximately 100 mL/s Cover beaker with Parafilm.
+Pour the phosphorus solution into the stirring calcium hydroxide suspension at a rate of approximately 100 mL/s.
+Cover beaker with Parafilm (Bemis, USA).

 Leave the suspension to stir for 1 h at 400 rpm.